HomeAirlinesThis is the new Turkish Airlines Sydney service (it will go non-stop...

 A little strangely, there’s been no Turkish Airlines press release announcing a new route and there isn’t any mention of a new route on the airline’s investor page either, but as the route to Sydney is already open for new bookings, it’s safe to assume that Sydney Airport hasn’t got things horribly wrong.

-The new service between Istanbul and Sydney will launch on 4 December 2024 and to start off with, it will route via Kuala Lumpur.
+The new service between Istanbul and Sydney will launch on 28 November 2024 and to start off, it will route via Kuala Lumpur.

 This is the currently planned schedule: